OGRECave/ogre/Docs/src/material-scripts.md

 ## transform

-This attribute allows you to specify a static 4x4 transformation matrix for the texture unit, thus replacing the individual scroll, rotate and scale attributes mentioned above.  **Note:** Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.
+This attribute allows you to specify a static 4x4 transformation matrix for the texture unit, thus replacing the individual scroll, rotate and scale attributes mentioned above.  @note Only applies to the fixed-function pipeline, if you’re using a vertex program this will have no effect unless you use the texture\_matrix auto-param.

 Format: transform m00 m01 m02 m03 m10 m11 m12 m13 m20 m21 m22 m23 m30 m31 m32 m33